 It's important that you don't cram your jars full when putting them in storage.
 You should aim for them to be 3/4 of the way full.

-This will ensure plenty of room for moisture to dissipate, and give the buds room to breath.
+This will ensure plenty of room for moisture to dissipate and give the buds room to breathe.

 If you don't fill at least 3/4 of the way full, you'll also have problems.
 This will lead to too much oxygen in the jars.